WarRaft/JASS-Tree-sitter-Rust/README.md

 Built-in image viewer for the **BLP** texture format used by WarCraft III.

+### SLK — `.slk`

+Built-in table editor for the **SLK** (SYLK) spreadsheet format used by WarCraft III for game data.
+Displays the data in an interactive canvas-based grid with resizable columns, sorting, and configurable hidden columns.
+Settings (column widths, hidden columns, etc.) are persisted directly in the file.
+Switching between table view and text view is available via the editor title bar.

 ### DOO — `.doo`

 Built-in viewer for **DOO** placement files (`war3map.doo`, `war3mapUnits.doo`).